 About the Olympic Skibowl Ski and Snowboard School

 The name of his ski school is the only clue to one of his athletic accomplishments.
-During the 1992 Olympics in Albertville, France, Kakes placed sixth while skiing for the Czech Republic team, where he was clocked at 139 miles per hour.
+During the 1992 Olympics in Albertville, France, Kakes placed sixth in Speed Skiing while on the Czech Republic team, where he was clocked at 139 miles per hour.

 Kakes moved to Mt.
 Hood in 1988, after a couple of seasons training at Timberline.
 He approached a few local ski operators about providing ski services in the winter.
 When that didn’t work out, he opened his own rental shop in Government Camp.
 That was the same season when Kirk Hanna purchased Skibowl out of bankruptcy.